 5. Dim Dim Sum

-If you love dim sum like we do, then one or two places won’t be enough.
+Dim sum is a Hong Kong food staple so featuring just one or two places isn’t enough.
 We had to add a third to this list – Dim Dim Sum.
-It’s a restaurant that was once cited by a group of top chefs as one of the 101 best places to eat around the world.
+It’s a Hong Kong restaurant that was once cited by a group of top chefs as one of the 101 best places to eat around the world.
 Ren’s cousin, who works as a pilot for Hong Kong Airlines, took us here.

-Pictured below is a tasty trio of xiao long bao with black truffle (HKD 22).
+Pictured below is a tasty trio of xiao long bao with black truffle.
 Yes, black truffle in a soup-filled pork dumpling.
-Life is good.
+Life is good!

-Nothing to see here, just a delicious bowl of steamed squid with garlic (HKD 25) which I didn’t share with anyone.
+Nothing to see here, just a delicious bowl of steamed squid with garlic which I didn’t share with anyone.

 Dim Dim Sum has a few branches in Hong Kong.
 We went to the Jordan branch which is a TripAdvisor Certificate of Excellence awardee.